preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/templates/index.rst

 To edit a template, click the name - to delete, click the dust bin.

-Creating a new Community template
+Creating a new community template
 *************************************
 To create a new template, do the following: